pchiorean/Indentz/docs/README.md

 Unnaplies paragraph/character/object styles from the selected objects or all objects in the document if nothing is selected.

 #### **`DocCleanup.jsx`** <small>F2</small>
+Performs a sequence of actions designed to bring the document to an approximately "clean" state:

+- Sets some preferences (it runs [**`DefaultPrefs.jsx`**](#defaultprefsjsx));
-It runs [**`DefaultPrefs.jsx`**](#defaultprefsjsx); deletes unused swatches, layers and spreads; unlocks all objects and resets their scaling to 100%; optionally deletes hidden objects; resets default transparency effects; converts empty text frames to generic frames and empty frames to graphic frames; sets tight pasteboard margins.
+- Unlocks all objects and resets their scaling to 100%;
+- Deletes hidden objects (after confirmation);
+- Deletes empty frames (after confirmation);
+- Deletes unused swatches, layers and spreads;
+- Converts empty text frames to generic frames;
+- Converts empty frames to graphic frames;
+- Resets default transparency effects;
+- Resets visibility of some technical layers;
+- Hides 'invisible' characters;
+- Turns off URLs auto-updating;
+- Sets the pasteboard margins.

 #### **`RemoveScriptLabels.jsx`**
 Sometimes objects that have a script label attached are reused, which may create problems later.
 The script deletes the labels of the selected objects or all objects in the document if nothing is selected.